 As always, people can be allergic to the venom within a spider.
 This will trigger anaphylaxis which leads to a whole new set of problems.

 The venom from this spider contains a protein that can kill tissue and cause necrosis (the death of cells).
 This can lead to the development of a lesion at the bite site.
-The lesion will start out as a small red bump that gradually gets larger.
+The lesion will start as a small red bump that gradually grows.

 In severe but rare cases, the venom from the recluse can cause: